Ernst Israel Bornstein: The Holocaust

 Until the outbreak of the Second World War, Bornstein lived with his happy, close-knit family in the Polish town of Zawiercie.
 When the Germans invaded in 1939, the synagogue was locked, Jewish pupils were barred from schools and the Nazis began their sustained policy of cruelty and prejudice towards the Jewish community.

-Ernst who was 17 years old at the time, was dragged away from his family and conscripted into forced labour in March 1941.
+Bornstein who was 17 years old at the time, was dragged away from his family and conscripted into forced labour in March 1941.
 He spent the next four years enduring physical and psychological torture, starvation and sickness, all of which he documents in his unflinching memoir 'Die Lange Nacht'.

 At one point he describes breaking down after receiving a letter from his parents, passed on by a kind German soldier, telling him that their town had been ‘cleansed of Jews’ and that ‘like other transports before us we are probably going to the extermination camp at Auschwitz’.

 During 1941 to 1945, Bornstein was incarcerated in seven concentration camps: Grünheide (now Sieroniowice), Markstädt, Fünfteichen (now Miłoszyce), Gross-Rosen, Flossenbürg, Leonberg and Mühldorf.

 Death march and liberation

-In 1945, he was forced on a death march through Germany to evade the advancing Red Army; a friend who walked with him, Yaacov Bloch, was shot dead by the SS when they arrived at the Gross-Rosen concentration camp.

-The Nazis wanted to transfer the surviving prisoners, including Ernst, to the mountains of the Tyrol and exterminate them all.
+In 1945, Bornstein was forced on a death march through Germany to evade the advancing Red Army; a friend who walked with him, Yaacov Bloch, was shot dead by the SS when they arrived at the Gross-Rosen concentration camp.
+The Nazis wanted to transfer the surviving prisoners, including Bornstein, to the mountains of the Tyrol and there exterminate them.

-Ernst was finally liberated in Bavaria by American soldiers on 30 April 1945.
-In the book, The Long Night, he writes "The Germans packed us into boxcars and transported us in the direction of Munich.
+Bornstein was liberated in Bavaria by American soldiers on 30 April 1945.
+In his book he writes "The Germans packed us into boxcars and transported us in the direction of Munich.
 While we were in transit the Americans mounted an offensive and captured the train tracks.
 We were free'.
 'Everyone fled from the train, but the "SS murderers" drove the group back into the wagons and began killing indiscriminately."

-His parents and two younger sisters were murdered at Auschwitz.
-Of an extended family numbering 72 at the start of the war, by its conclusion only six had survived including Ernst and his sister Regina.
+Bornstein's parents and two younger sisters were murdered at Auschwitz.
+Of an extended family numbering about 72 at the start of the war, by its conclusion only six had survived including Bornstein and his sister Regina.